isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Media Club.md

 </ul>
 <p>Students are expected to assist with media duties.</p>
 <h4><strong>Leadership Development:</strong></h4>
-<p>Every year, our student leaders attend the Xinmin Academy of Leaders program
+<p>Every year, our student leaders attend the Xinmin Academy of Leaders programme
 and the IMDA Leadership Conference.
 These experiences offer opportunities for students to interact and learn from fellow student leaders, broadening their perspectives and fostering a sense of shared purpose.
 By cultivating